thiisCael/thiisCael/README.md

-# My social name is Cael, a full-time full-stack developer 👨‍💻
+# My name is Cael, a full-time full-stack developer 👨‍💻
 ### I’m a programming student, 20 years old, and constantly learning.